alchemydc/musemeter/memory-bank/techContext.md

 ## Technical Constraints
 - Limited budget for third-party APIs and services.
-- Need to ensure scalability and performance for a large number of users.
-- Need to comply with data privacy regulations.

 ## Dependencies
 - React Router: For handling navigation in the UI.